NCERT Solutions for Class 9 Science Chapter 2 – CBSE Get Free PDF

 (b) Salt from seawater

 (c) Camphor from salt

-7) What type of mixtures are separated by the technique of crystallization?
+3. What types of mixtures are separated by the technique of crystallisation?

-8) Classify the following as physical or chemical change:
+1. Classify the following as physical or chemical changes:

 - Cutting of trees